Measure estimation on manifolds: an optimal transport approach: Preliminaries

-Let $\vol_M$ be the volume measure associated with the Riemannian metric on $M$ (or equivalently $\vol_M$ is the $d$-dimensional Hausdorff measure restricted to $M$).
+Let $\vol_M$ be the volume measure associated with the Riemannian metric on $M$.
 We will denote the integration with respect to $\dd\vol_M(x)$ by $\dd x$ when the context is clear.
 For $1\leq p \leq \infty$, we let $L_p(M)$ be the set of measurable functions $f:M\to \R$ with finite $p$-norm $\|f\|_{L_p(M)} \defeq \p{\int f \dd \vol_M}^{1/p}$ (and usual modification if $p=\infty$).
-We say that a locally integrable function is weakly differentiable if there exists a measurable section $\nabla f$ of the tangent bundle $T M$ (uniquely defined almost everywhere) such that for all smooth vector fields $w$ on $M$ with compact support, we have
+We say that a locally integrable function $f$ is weakly differentiable if there exists a measurable section $\nabla f$ of the tangent bundle $T M$ (uniquely defined almost everywhere) such that for all smooth vector fields $w$ on $M$ with compact support, we have

 Furthermore, we will denote by $p^* \in [1,\infty]$ the number satisfying $\frac 1 p + \frac{1}{p^*}=1$.